openaustralia/planningalerts-parsers/README.md

 Contributing
 ------------

+**Issue tracking**: Scraper issues imported from Jira may also be found on the [planningalerts-app](https://github.com/openaustralia/planningalerts-app/issues?labels=Scraper) repository.

 If you'd like to [contribute a scraper](http://www.planningalerts.org.au/getinvolved) it's not essential to understand this repository.
 For example it might be easier to create a scraper on [ScraperWiki](http://scraperwiki.com/).

 Get in touch on our [development mailing list](http://groups.google.com/group/openaustralia-dev) and hassle us to make these instructions better :)